apache/spark/docs/running-on-kubernetes.md

   <td><code>spark.kubernetes.driver.pod.name</code></td>
   <td>(none)</td>
   <td>
     Name of the driver pod.
-If not set, the driver pod name is set to "spark.app.name" suffixed by the current timestamp to avoid name conflicts.
+In cluster mode, if this is not set, the driver pod name is set to "spark.app.name" suffixed by the current timestamp to avoid name conflicts.
+In client mode, if your application is running inside a pod, it is highly recommended to set this to the name of the pod your driver is running in.
+Setting this value in client mode allows the driver to inform the cluster that your application's executor pods should be deleted when the driver pod is deleted.
   </td>
 </tr>
 <tr>